-Amounts payable to participants for contributions in excess of amounts allowed by the IRC are recorded as a liability with a corresponding reduction to participant contributions.
-The Plan had no excess contributions as of December 31, 2022 and \$17,876 of excess contributions as of December 31, 2021.
+Amounts payable to participants for contributions in excess of amounts allowed are recorded as a liability with a corresponding reduction to participant contributions.
+The Plan did not have any excess contributions to distribute for the year ended December 31, 2022, and distributed \$4,101 of excess contributions in 2022, related to the year ended December 31, 2021.